readium/readium-css/docs/CSS10-libre_fonts.md

 3. tested against the small capitals and numeric OpenType features;
 4. tested against the font-width, font-weight, and optical-sizing variations.

-**Note:** For some reason, a lot of Google Fonts don’t have the “™” character.
-Font stacks should consequently be fine-tuned so that this character doesn’t disrupt the reading experience.

 ## Results

 It is important to state that implementers can’t really go wrong with those 27 fonts.